 (a) confirm, set aside or vary the decision of the director; or

-(b) refer the matter back to the director for further consideration in accordance with the board's instructions.
+(b) refer the matter back to the director for further consideration in accordance with the appeal tribunal's instructions.

 SUBDIVISION AND PLANS